typst/packages/README.md

   least briefly) what the package does and all definitions intended for usage by downstream users.
 Examples in the README should show how to use the package through an `@preview` import.
 If you have images in your README, you might want to check whether they also work in dark mode.
+Also consider running [`typos`][typos] through your package before release.
 - **Style:** No specific code style is mandated, but two spaces of indent and kebab-case for variable and function names are recommended.
 - **License:** Packages must be licensed under the terms of an